First Aid and Injury Prevention|Staying Healthy

 When it comes to using and storing these products safely, consider the following tips:

 • Store products in their original containers.
-Recent trends on social media of storing things in glass or plastic containers may look nice, but these containers could provide easier access for children, and might be confusing.
+Recent trends on social media of storing products in glass or plastic containers may look nice, but these containers could provide easier access for children and can be confusing.
 In addition, changing containers also removes important information that’s featured on the original label.
+When it comes to cleaning products, think #StoreNotDecor to keep safety top of mind with any home organization or improvement project to prevent potential poison exposures.

 • Never remove product labels.
-In addition to proper usage, product labels also include information about precautions, ingredients and first aid in case of emergency.
+In addition to proper use, product labels also include information about ingredients, precautions and first aid in case of emergency.

-• Read and follow the directions on the labels.
+• Read and follow the directions on the label.
 The directions are there to ensure that the product is used properly.

-• Lock products up.
+• Store products away.
 When they are not in use, cleaning products should be stored up and out of sight and reach, away from children, pets, and food.

-• Close container caps securely.
-Many products come with child-deterrent packaging.
-If these are not closed properly, it could present a tempting target for your child.
+• Close packaging securely.
+Many products come in child-deterrent packaging.
+If these are not closed properly, it could be easier for your child to access.

 • Schedule cleaning with kids in mind.
-Choose times when they might not be around or might be napping.
+Choose times when children are napping or not at home.

 • Conduct routine safety checks in your home.
 This can reduce the likelihood of accidents.